kenstratton/cs162_project3/README.md

         self.ball_destroy()

 ### ScoreBoard Class :
-Where a user check the total score and remaining time.
+Where a player checks the total score and remaining time.
-Has methods to update the above things as time elapses.
+Has the methods to update the above things as time elapses.

     class ScoreBoard():
     def __init__(self, root):